 These pages are in continuous development and designed to bring together on the web the enormous amount of research work carried out by my late aunt, Evelyn Goodman nee Adkins.

-From 2013 very large numbers of US Adkins are being added – see the home page for a full explanation.
+From 2013 very large numbers of US Adkins have been added, with many more to come – see the home page for a full explanation.

 I wrote and developed for 20 years the Macclesfield Canal website.
-I have now handed this over to the Macclesfield Canal Society who have re-developed it using the modern WordPress web technology.
+I have now handed this over to the Macclesfield Canal Society who have begun their re-developed of it using the modern WordPress web technology.

 Waterways web sites that you may find of interest include: